Back-end-to-the-Future/ratings-and-reviews-module/README.md

 # Delphi System Designs

 > Delphi System Designs is a back-end focused initiative that optimized inherited front end legacy code.
-The front-end is the Ratings and Reviews module of a single page e-commerce web application within a service-oriented / microservices architecture.
+The front-end consists of the Ratings and Reviews module of a single page e-commerce web application within a service-oriented / microservices architecture.
 I was tasked with building out a clean and scalable back-end that could handle high production-level web traffic.

 ## The Ratings and Reviews client rendering my back end